promptsoft/Extended-Date-Picker/README.md

 # Extended Date Picker (Office UI Fabric)
 This control is developed from Date Picker(https://pcf.gallery/date-picker/).
-This control allows you to change your Date Only field with Extended Date Picker with some more ability :
+This control allows you to change your Date Only field with Extended Date Picker with some more features.

+## Features

+* Rectrict user from selecting past dates
-* If date is of past(today) than it will show you "Red" Icon.
+* Shows expiration icon (Red/Green) iff date is of past(today).
-* If date is not past than it will show you "Green" Icon.
-* If user wants to allow only selection of future dates.
+* Make field read only.

 ## Configuration